Did you know the UK has one of the biggest and best selections of hiking trails in the world?

 Our favourite hike is from Kings Wood at Shute Shelf, just outside the small village of Winscombe across Wavering Down to Crooks Peak.
 There is then the option to return along the central Mendip plateau retracing your steps or head down to Webbington and Barton for the final push over Bleadon to the end of the path at Uphill.

-This is a fantastic walk either on its own or as part of a multi day hike.
-The views across Somerset are stunning and the wildlife is varied.
+This is a fantastic walk either on its own or as part of a multi-day hike.
+You’ll be rewarded with views across some of the most beautiful areas in the UK, plus you’ll also get the chance to spot some stunning wildlife.
 There are a number of good pubs in the small village of Cross at the base of Wavering Down to reward a long day on the hiking trails.

 This walk is 6 miles in total and has an ascent of 273 m.
 At a leisurely pace it will take about 3-4 hours.
 In windy conditions Crook Peak can be extremely exposed and care needs to be taken.
 Similarly in wet weather, given the height of the hills and the flat Somerset Levels fog can descend rapidly.
 This is ideal at any time of year but is beautiful when the wild flowers are in bloom across the downs or the snow is clinging on to the hills.